amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 8. There is no need (or not much need) of handling files in networking software.

-9. Operator overloading in C++ makes code difficult to read, so it should be avoided.
+9. Operator overloading in C++ makes code difficult to understand (you have to look at the implemented code of the overloaded operator to see what exactly is it doing), so operator overloading should be avoided.
+Besides, operator overloading changes the semantics of the code.
+So, if there is a line of code such as ```obj = obj1 + obj2;``` then you actually don't know what's happening.
+You will have to look at the implemented code of the overloaded operator ('+') to understand exactly what is happening.
+And if different classes overload the '+' operator differently then you won't remember which '+' is doing what.
+So, it is best to avoid operator overloading.

 10. Multiple inheritance should be avoided because it makes code complex.
 Code reuse can be done in C also.